Sophiabbb/MLDS414-Speech_to_Text_Summarization/README.md

-# Speech to Text Analysis
+# Speech to Text Summarization

 This project turns speech audio into clean and summarized text using modern NLP models.
 We focused mostly on **summarization** and improved the base T5 model through fine-tuning and agent-based methods.